tarynpratt/tarynpivots.com/content/post/2021/fighting-with-deadlocks.md

 ### Side Note

-Oh, and while we did resolve the deadlocks, we also introduced <a href="https://twitter.com/tarynpivots/status/1377783511399030784" target="_blank">an issue</a> that none of us thought about until we started getting exceptions.
+Oh, and while we did resolve the deadlocks, we also introduced [an issue](https://twitter.com/tarynpivots/status/1377783511399030784) that none of us thought about until we started getting exceptions.
 The new refactored pre-provisioning process creates the login, user and schema, but when we move that schema to a provisioned state and we create the tables and database objects in the schema, we also change the password for the login.
-Our process to sync logins <a href="https://www.tarynpivots.com/post/2020/syncing-logins-between-availablity-group-replicas/" target="_blank">across our replicas</a> didn't account for those password changes which resulted in login failures, so we had to quickly resolve that issue after the change.
+Our process to sync logins [across our replicas](https://www.tarynpivots.com/post/2020/syncing-logins-between-availablity-group-replicas/) didn't account for those password changes which resulted in login failures, so we had to quickly resolve that issue after the change.

-And by the way, if you’re interested, go <a href="https://stackoverflow.com/teams/create/free?utm_source=so-team&utm_medium=referral&utm_campaign=free&utm_content=codeSW0" target="_blank">sign up for a team</a>, it's free and it won't generate a deadlock.
+And by the way, if you’re interested, go [sign up for a team](https://stackoverflow.com/teams/create/free?utm_source=so-team&utm_medium=referral&utm_campaign=free&utm_content=codeSW0), it's free and it won't generate a deadlock.